NotNinja/node-knockknock/README.md

 }
 ```

-If no caller can be determined (or all belong to excluded packages), then the `Promise` is resolved with `null`.

 The `options` parameter is entirely optional and supports the following:

 | Option           | Description                                                                                                                               | Default Value |